swapnil-gawali/Android-Study-Material/LiveData.md

     override fun onCreate(savedInstanceState: Bundle?) {
         super.onCreate(savedInstanceState)

-        // Other code to setup the activity...
+        // Other code to set up the activity...

         // Create the observer which updates the UI.
         // Observe the LiveData, passing in this activity as the LifecycleOwner and the observer.